nesbox/tic80web/src/data/help.md

 usage: `new <lua>`

 ### resume
-Resume last run cart / project.
-Reload game code first if given reload as an argument.
+Resume the last run cartridge/project.
+Reload game code first if 'reload' is given as an argument.
 usage: `resume [reload]`

 ### run